-Gavin “Mizzle” Mathieu is a product of Los Angeles’ iconic Fairfax Avenue.
-He launched Supervsn in 2015 offering an assortment of essentials with a unique twist ranging from logo hoodies and T-shirts with the brand’s signature grid pattern to tie-dye cargo pants.
-Mizzle is also currently the creative director of YG’s 4Hunnid label.
+Gavin “Mizzle” Mathieu is a product of South Central Los Angeles.
+He launched Supervsn in 2019 offering an assortment of essentials with a unique twist ranging from logo hoodies and T-shirts with the brand’s signature grid pattern to tie-dye cargo pants.
+Mizzle is the former creative director of YG’s 4Hunnid label.

 The Liberian-American designer Telfar Clemens became a household name last year after his iconic leather tote bag was dubbed the “Bushwick Birkin.”
 However, the Queens, New York native has been changing the game for nearly 15 years and won the CFDA/Vogue Fashion Fund award in 2017.
 Clemens has built a unisex brand with eyecatching graphics and garments that feel accessible to anyone, which is why we’ll likely be seeing more people wear Telfar for years to come.

 Originally founded by Mary Ann-Fusco and James Jebbia in 1989, New York City’s Union is known as one of the first streetwear stores to ever exist.
 Today, it is based in Los Angeles and led by Chris Gibbs, who has kept the pioneering streetwear store’s legacy alive and has developed its in-house label.

 Although Kanye West’s clothing line has been around since 2015, and his sneaker collaborations with Adidas have remained popular, West took a break from designing collections up until this year when he dropped Yeezy Season 8 at Paris Fashion Week.
 As usual, his latest collection consisted of monochromatic, elevated, essentials.
 Despite Ye’s polarizing political views today, his influence and voice certainly urged the fashion industry to pay more attention to black designers.
 His highly anticipated apparel collection with Gap is set to drop this year.